Selling a home

 Estate agents’ charges

-Nearly all estate agents calculate their fees as a percentage of the final selling price of the property, usually between 1½ - 2½%.
+Most estate agents calculate their fees as a percentage of the final selling price of the property.
+This can vary from less than 1% to 3.5%.
 This is known as the rate of commission.
-You should also check if the following are included in this percentage fee or have to be paid for in addition:-

 - advertising costs